Lodgers and tax – should I let out part of my home?Posted by Jon Pryse-Jones on August 27, 2021

 To regain possession of a rental property successfully you will need to understand all the latest rules arising from the COVID19 pandemic.

 Property transfer scams – don’t let a scammer steal your house!Posted by Jon Pryse-Jones on August 14, 2020

 Property transfer scams – HM Land Registry has prevented many fraudulent property transfers.
 Register your house on their service now.

 Rent a room scheme – is it tax free?Posted by Karen Jones on July 13, 2020

 Learn more about how the rent a room scheme works and whether you will have to pay tax if you choose to do so.

-Letting a jointly owned propertyPosted by Jon Pryse-Jones on May 1, 2020
+Joint tenants or tenants in common – letting a jointly owned propertyPosted by Jon Pryse-Jones on May 1, 2020

 The Residential Nil Rate Band – What Does It Mean For You?Posted by Karen Jones on April 17, 2020